TheSmallHill/ekf_slam/README.md

 it is free, but please do not hold us responsible for any damage or injuries that may occur.

+A description of directories and their contents can be found in DIRECTORIES.md within the root directory.

 ## Parts
 Here is the list of parts we are using for our project.
 - Beaglebone Black rev C (https://beagleboard.org/black)